Skip to content

 Mandatory training

-All colleagues must complete mandatory training on the above Brand Promotors policy and on our Code of Business Conduct on an annual basis and in 2023, our completion rates for these two modules were 95% and 97% respectively.
+All colleagues must complete mandatory training on the above Brand Promotors policy and on our Code of Business Conduct on an annual basis and in 2024, our completion rates for these two modules were 99% and 95% respectively.

 Chartered Institute of Procurement and Supply (CIPS) Ethics Course

-In 2023, all Procurement personnel in our organisation successfully completed the CIPS Ethics Course.
+In 2024, 25 Procurement colleagues across our organisation, covering HEINEKEN UK Procurement, Star Pubs Procurement and the Third-Party Drinks team, successfully completed the CIPS Ethics Course.
 The course covered a wide range of human rights and ethical topics, including:

 Orchard Site Visits

-As part of our Sustainability Audits, a team of dedicated resources regularly visit the orchards that supply our cider mill in Ledbury with locally produced apples.
+As part of our Sustainability Audits, a team of dedicated resources visit the orchards that supply our cider mill in Ledbury with locally-produced apples.

-HEINEKEN UK remains fully committed to fulfilling our responsibilities in this important area.
+In summary, HEINEKEN UK remains fully committed to fulfilling our responsibilities in this important area and being able to demonstrate practical actions that support proactive governance across the breadth of the business.